aws/eks-distro-build-tooling/eks-distro-base/README.md

 1. To test automated PR creation workflow
     * `REPO_OWNER=<github_user> JOB_TYPE="presubmit" make create-pr -C eks-distro-base`
     * Note: this requires up additional setup locally.

+## Notes on builder image

+The minimal image variants are built using a separate builder image.
+Example: public.ecr.aws/eks-distro-build-tooling/eks-distro-minimal-base-python-builder

+These *-builder images exist in the same registry but these should not be used as a base for any image.
+The actual minimal base images are rebuilt every day if there is an upstream security update for the RPMs they contain.
+We only rebuild the *-builder image when we build entirely new base images.